srmarzec/Culex_Biting_miRNA/MasterNotes.md

 #### Cleaning out other small RNAs
 Aim: to remove tRNA and other contaminates.

 We removed tRNA and rRNA sequences that we obtained from NCBI Culex quinquefasciatus mitochondrion, complete genome.
-The full link can be found [here](https://www.ncbi.nlm.nih.gov/nucleotide/NC_014574.1)
+The full link can be found [here)(https://www.ncbi.nlm.nih.gov/nucleotide/NC_014574.1)

-To do so, we put all of our tRNA and rRNA sequences into a "contaminants" file and then made an index using bowtie2.
+To do so, we put all of our tRNA and rRNA sequences into a "contaminants" file and then made an index using bowtie2:
+$bowtie2-build culex_quinq_tRNArRNA.fa contam_align

+To run alignment and put non-aligned reads into filtered fasta, we ran the following [script](https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/bowtie2slurmscriptM1.SBATCH).

 We were able to get 6 output files with all the sequences that did NOT align with our contanminants file i.e. files with sequences that were not tRNAs or rRNAs (presumably mostly miRNAs are left).